-KEK CA has the below planed procedure about transition of the CA's cryptographic data.
+KEK CA has the following planned procedure about the transition of the CA's cryptographic data.

-- KEK GRID CA changes key for responding the signing request of end-entity new certificates. - (2) KEK GRID CA continues to use the old key only for revoking certificates and the signing CRL updates. - (3) After the CA's key is changed, KEK GRID CA system continues to provide two ca certifications and to update two CRLs which are signed by current key and by new key respectively through CA's web site. - (4) After old CA certificate will be expired, KEK GRID CA system will terminate to provide ca certificate and CRL signed by old key.
+- (1) KEK GRID CA changes key for responding the signing request of end-entity new certificates. - (2) KEK GRID CA continues to use the old key only for revoking certificates and the signing CRL updates. - (3) After the CA's key is changed, KEK GRID CA system continues to provide two ca certifications and to update two CRLs which are signed by current key and by new key respectively through CA's website. - (4) After the old CA certificate expires, KEK GRID CA system will terminate to provide the CA certificate and the CRL signed by the old key.